SRagy/PositionPrediction/README.md

 ```

 # Location prediction using density estimation
 This section of the README acts as a write-up and rationale.
 The [Package Structure](./README.md#Package-Structure) section outlines the package structure and use.
-If you're busy and would rather just dive in with an example, check out the [Track and Visualise Notebook](./TrackAndVisualise.ipynb).
+If you're busy and would rather just dive in with an example, check out the [Track and Visualise Notebook](./TrackAndVisualise.ipynb/).

 This is a small toy project to predict the paths of moving objects, e.g. marine vessels.
 Its main purpose is as a CV-padder, so it is relatively simple, but if it contains any code which you find useful, feel free to use it with reference.

 ## Theoretical considerations
-### Trajectories or not
+### Trajectories

-Strictly speaking, this project does not predict trajectories, but it predicts future locations at a set time, i.e. the end-point of the trajectory up to that moment.
-It could be altered to predict trajectories by outputting a vector of locations, or it could be altered to be conditional on time, so that it can make predictions of the end-point at any time step (hence the trajectory).
-However, for many purposes this implementation is sufficient; if we are tracking an object using observations at fixed time intervals then information of what is happening *between* those intervals is extraneous.
+Strictly speaking, this project does not predict trajectories - it predicts future locations after a set time has passed, i.e. the end-point of the trajectory up to that time.
+For many purposes this implementation is sufficient; if we are tracking an object using observations at fixed time intervals then information of what is happening *between* those intervals is extraneous.

+It could be altered to predict trajectories by outputting a vector of locations, or by making it conditional on time.

 ### Isn't this just object tracking?